My Local Digital Marketing Agency

 1. Establish your expertise — People are always claiming that they are the best at what they do.
 But nobody is willing to back it up.
 But how do you build your credibility and reputation?
 You can guest-post on credible websites.
 Make sure to target sites with a Domain Authority larger than your own.
 Do not focus on websites within your industry niche.

-1. Invest in infographics — People love infographics because they can glean the crucial info and stats at a glance.
-The topic is cut into digestible pieces, wrapped in a great package.
+1. Invest in infographics — People love infographics because they can glean crucial info and stats at a glance.
+The topic is cut into digestible pieces and wrapped in a great package.
 You can back or refute an assertion with the visual representation of data.
 You can make an infographic out of a popular or trending topic.
 But make sure that your stats are factual because it could backfire, especially if you have no idea what you are talking about.